edespino/cloudberry-site/docs/performance/use-incremental-materialized-view.md

 # Query performance comparison with regular view

-The following example compares the query performance of a regular view and that of an incremental materialized view when processing large datasets in Cloudberry Database.
+The following example compares the query performance of a regular view and that of an incremental materialized view when processing large datasets in Apache Cloudberry.
 The following example uses the Query 15 test dataset of TPC-H.

 ## With regular view